mspncp/gosu-wiki/C---Tutorial.md

 Similar to `update()` and `draw()`, `Gosu::Window` provides two virtual member functions `button_down(btn)` and `button_up(btn)` which can be overridden.
 The default implementation of `button_down` lets the user toggle between fullscreen and windowed mode with alt+enter (Windows, Linux) or cmd+F (macOS).
 Because we want to keep this default behaviour, we call `Window::button_down` if the user has not pressed anything that interests us.

 In our implementation of `button_down`, we want to close the window when the user presses `Esc`.
-The list of button constants can be found in (the C++ reference)[https://www.libgosu.org/cpp/namespace_gosu.html#enum-members].
+The list of button constants can be found in [the C++ reference](https://www.libgosu.org/cpp/namespace_gosu.html#enum-members).

 These two callbacks for pressed and released buttons are suitable for one-time events such as using an item.
 But they are not useful for actions that happen *while* a button is pressed — for example, moving the player.
 This is where the `update()` member function comes into play, which calls the player's movement, which in turn use `Gosu::Input::down`.
 This method will return `true` as long as a button is being held by the player.